Codecademy/docs/content/javascript/concepts/this/this.md

 ## `this` Called Within a Function

 In JavaScript, there are several different ways to invoke a function:

 - Function invocation
 - Method invocation
 - Constructor invocation
 - Indirect invocation
 - Arrow functions

-Each has it's own context, causing `this` to behave differently.
+Each has its own context, causing `this` to behave differently.

 ### Basic Function Invocation